awsdocs/amazon-workmail-user-guide/doc_source/send_alias.md

 # Send as an Alias<a name="send_alias"></a>

 You can send and receive email using an alias configured for you\.
-Recipients outside of your organization will then see the sender as your alias address instead of your primary address\.
+Recipients outside of your organization then see the sender as your alias address instead of your primary address\.
 For information about configuring aliases, see [Edit User Email Addresses](http://docs.aws.amazon.com/workmail/latest/adminguide/edit_user_email_addresses.html)\.

 **Note**
 If you send an email from an alias to someone in your organization, the message is still received from your primary address\.